-We carried out a comprehensive inspection of Church Street Dental Practice on 23 January 2015.
+We carried out a comprehensive inspection of Crab Tree Lane Dental Practice on 8 January 2015.

 The practice offers a range of both NHS and private services for its patient population.
-Church Street Dental Practice has two dentists, a practice manager, a practice support manager and supporting dental nursing and administration staff.
+Crab Tree Lane Dental Practice has two dentists, a practice manager and supporting dental and administration staff, which includes a therapist/hygenist.